velartrill/velartrill.github.io/orig/kestrel.md

 "The target!" she roars, her hateful Core accent sending shivers down my spine.
 "Ignore the *den dzèin*, she is a distraction!"

 The other Guardswoman promptly tries to disengage, but Soshten is having none of it.
-One thing is clear -- as fast as the Guardswomen are, Soshten has an overwhelming speed and reaction advantage.
+One thing is clear -- as fast as the Guardswomen are, little Soshten has an overwhelming speed and reaction advantage.
 Even coordinating their strikes the women have trouble landing a single blow.
 If it was just one Guard, I actually find myself able to believe Soshten could have ended this quickly.

 But there are two.
 And despite her earlier boasting, the poor girl seems caught in a stalemate.